-- It is your choice whether or not your child can take part in the research.
-You do not have to agree if you do not want to - If you decide you do not want your child to take part, it will not affect the treatment and care your child gets at < site >
+- It is your choice whether or not you take part in the research.
+You do not have to agree if you do not want to - If you decide you do not want to take part, it will not affect the treatment and care you get at <site >

-If you would like your child to take part in the research project, please sign the consent form at the end of this information statement.
+If you would like to take part in the research project, please sign the consent form at the end of this information statement.
 By signing the consent form you are telling us that you:

-- understand what you have read - had a chance to ask questions and received satisfactory answers - consent to your child taking part in the project
+- understand what you have read

+- had a chance to ask questions and received satisfactory answers

+- consent to taking part in the project